Transcript: Tipping Firmicutes to Bacteroidetes

-So researches said, hey maybe that’s why the use of vinegar has been recommended for thousands of years for weight loss!
-And it’s often made out of wine vinegar and apple cider vinegar, both of which have grapes and apples packed with polyphenols.
-The weight lowering properties of fruits, green tea and wine vinegar in obese people may be partly related to the polyphenol content of them which consequently changes the gut flora, which may consequently alter the balance between the two groups of Bacteroidetes and the Firmicutes bacteria in the favor of Bacteroidetes.
+So researchers were like, hey, maybe that’s why the use of vinegar has been recommended for thousands of years for weight loss!
+What’s it often made out of ?Red wine vinegar, apple cider vinegar—both of which, grapes and apples, packed with polyphenols.
+The weight-lowering properties of fruits, green tea, and wine vinegar in obese people may be partly related to the polyphenol content of them—which consequently changes the gut flora, which may consequently alter the balance between the two groups of Bacteroidetes and the Firmicutes bacteria, in the favor of Bacteroidetes.

-It’s funny… opponents to the power of phytonutrients often point to studies showing that up to 85% of those wonderful blue anthocyanins in blueberries end up in your colon unabsorbed.
-But that may be exactly where the magic happens.
+It’s funny; you know, naysayers of the power of phytonutrients often point to studies like this, showing that up to 85% of those wonderful blue anthocyanins in blueberries end up in your colon, unabsorbed.
+But that may be exactly where some of the magic happens.

 To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is just an approximation of the audio contributed by MaryAnn Allison.

 Please consider volunteering to help out on the site.